golingon/lingon/docs/kubernetes/readme.md

 A CLI was written to make it easier to use in the terminal instead of just a library.
 It does support CustomResourceDefinitions but not the custom resources themselves, although it is easy to add them manually.
-An example of how to do it can be found in the [example](../example/kube/).
+An example of how to convert custom resource from YAML to Go can be found in the [CRD example](../crd/).

 ## [Packages](../../pkg/)